Toloka/docs/en/template-builder/reference/view.markdown.md

 [View example in the sandbox](https://clck.ru/Rnt2g).

-Note that the `view.markdown` component is resource-intensive and might overload weak annotator devices.
+Note that the `view.markdown` component is resource-intensive and might overload weak Toloker devices.
 Do not use this component to display plain text.
 If you need to display text without formatting, use the [view.text](view.text.md) component.
 If you need to insert a link, use [view.link](view.link.md), and for an image use [view.image](view.image.md).

 Links with Markdown are appended with `target="_blank"` (the link opens in a new tab), as well as `rel="noopener noreferrer"`.